UConn Huskies Basketball: Will Jim Calhoun's Team Meet Expectations?

 After what can only be described as one of the best runs in college basketball history that culminated in a rather lackluster victory against the Butler Bulldogs, many pundits believe this year's UConn Huskies team will be even better than last year's.

-That is not such an extraordinary claim, as last year's squad was picked to finish 10th in the Big East in the preseason Coaches' Poll.
-We remember their historic runs in the Big East Tournament and NCAA Tournament, but the team only finished ninth in the Big East.
+That is not such an extraordinary claim, as last year's squad was picked to finish 10th in the Big East in the preseason coaches poll.
+We remember their historic runs in the Big East tournament and NCAA tournament, but the team only finished ninth in the Big East.

 This year's squad will have a ton of talent with incoming freshmen Ryan Boatright (point guard), DeAndre Daniels (small forward) and Andre Drummond (center) to complement a core group of players featuring Jeremy Lamb, Shabazz Napier, Alex Oriakhi and Roscoe Smith.

 However, give me a senior guard like Donnell Beverly who knows what to do with the ball—give it to Kemba—as opposed to a very talented mix of upperclassmen and freshmen across the board.
+Of course, I am not saying Beverly is an ideal player, but when you have Walker out there, you just need people willing to give him the ball.

-Hopefully I am just being a negative Nancy, but I foresee a team in the same mold of UConn's 2006 club which featured Rudy Gay, Josh Boone, Hilton Armstrong and Marcus Williams and lost to George Mason in the Elite Eight.
+I foresee a team in the same mold of UConn's 2006 club which featured Rudy Gay, Josh Boone, Hilton Armstrong and Marcus Williams and lost to George Mason in the Elite Eight.

 What is the duplicate article?